 What is silage?

 The grasses are cut and then fermented to keep as much of the nutrients (such as sugars and proteins) as possible.
-Theis carried out by microscopic organisms living in the grass.
+The fermentation is carried out by microscopic organisms living in the grass.

-The process must be carried out under acidic conditions (around order to keep nutrients and provide a form of food that cows and sheep will like to eat.
-Fermentation at higher pH results in silage that has a bad taste, and lower amounts of sugars and proteins.4-5) in
+The process must be carried out under acidic conditions (around pH 4-5) in order to keep nutrients and provide a form of food that cows and sheep will like to eat.
+Fermentation at higher pH results in silage that has a bad taste, and lower amounts of sugars and proteins.

 How is silage made?